nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 ## Specifying data dumps

-The files that constitute the data dump of the dataset,
+The files that constitute the data dump of the dataset, must contain the RDF data encoded in one the RDF encodings

 ## Specifying listings of URIs